Last year I had a great year as a property investor.

 Instead of paying attention to strong, loud opinions, I suggest you give more weight to those who talk about why they could be wrong, what they’ve learned from past mistakes, and those who think in probabilities rather than certainties.

 They are less entertaining, but more likely to offer good advice.

 Want to know some more lessons that I learned?

-I’m going to share the lesson I learned, the mistakes I made and the successes I’ve had in my 40 years of property investment at my only round of national property seminars in 4 capital cities in March and April.
+I’m going to share the lesson I learned, the mistakes I made and the successes I’ve had in my 40 years of property investment at my only round of national property seminars in 4 capital cities in March and April this year.

 And I have organised a panel of experts including Dr. Andrew Wilson, Australia’s leading Property Economist, and Ken Raiss, director of Metropole Wealth Advisory to give you their unfiltered and unedited analysis of where we are heading as a country and how that will affect you, your family, your business and your real estate investments.